BigBoot/AutoKuma/README.md

 ## 🔧 How to Install

-Binaries for windows linux and mac are provided for [GitHub Releases](https://github.com/BigBoot/AutoKuma/releases/latest), additionally Kuma CLI can be installed using `cargo`:
+Binaries for Windows Linux and Mac are provided for [GitHub Releases](https://github.com/BigBoot/AutoKuma/releases/latest) and additionally Kuma CLI can be installed using `cargo`:

 ```bash
 cargo install --git https://github.com/BigBoot/AutoKuma.git kuma-cli